-New York City was made from and depends for survival on water.
+Water made New York City possible, and its survival depends on it.
 Just steps out my door, the East River ebbs and flows in a rock bed carved by glaciers in the last Ice Age.
-It was mistaken for a river by early European explorers.
+Early European explorers mistook the underwater valley for river.
 It’s a major part of the story that explains how New York got to be New York.

 New York City, Water Everywhere